Best Home Telescopes

 A telescope with low resolution will blur the two points together into a single point of light.

 Aperture is the most important thing to consider, so try to go for a minimum of 4″ if you want to see stars like the way you want.

 High magnification let’s say around 100x, it’s reasonable.
 The longer focal length will mean a higher focal ratio.
 Lastly, Newtonian reflectors, eyepieces and equatorial mounts.

 All the suggested telescopes here can, in principle, see most of the planets such as Jupiter and its main moons, Saturn and its rings, Mars, Venus.

-How to Set up & Maintain your Telescope:
+How to Setup and Maintain your Telescope

 Before you can begin observing, you must set up your hand control, align your finderscope and align your telescope.